andresckamilo/flowbite-fasthtml-example/README.md

 # FastHTML with Tailwind CSS and Flowbite

-This project demonstrates how to set up a FastHTML application with Tailwind CSS and Flowbite, creating a modern and responsive web application using Python.
+This repo is a guide to how to set up a functional example of FastHTML with Tailwind CSS and Flowbite.

 ## Requirements